Skip to Main Content

 #york-open-research on Slack

-If you have access to Slack then you can join the #york-open-research channel to share expertise or ask questions.
+If you have access to Slack as a member of the University, then you can join the #york-open-research channel to share expertise or ask questions.

 Departmental training, support and discussion groups